jameone/PFMTaskOne/README.md

 ## Analysis

-A stress test equivalent to 20 concurrent users was conducted, and a redirection of the output can be found [here](./output.txt).
+A stress test equivalent to 20 concurrent users was conducted (a redirection of the output can be found [here](./output.txt)).
 A straightforward response time metric was used to determine `PASS` or `FAIL`.

-If the maximum response time exceeded 5000 ms the outcome is `FAIL`, otherwise `PASS`.
-The test was run in separate trials having a unanimous outcome of `FAIL`.
+- If the maximum response time exceeds 5000 ms the outcome is `FAIL`, otherwise `PASS`.

+The test was run in multiple trials having a unanimous outcome of `FAIL`.
 This indicates the site in question [performetriks.com](https://www.performetriks.com) is not well suited for high traffic.
 Response times for all 20 users exceeded 1200 ms which is well outside the recommended 100-800 ms range for the web.

-As a side note, a similar test was completed for 2 concurrent users where the result was a `PASS`, all response times were < 800 ms. This type of performance is consistent with what one may expect from a relatively small marketing site where it is unlikely traffic will spike to an average of 20 concurrent users, deviating so far from average at a given instant, before there is an opportunity to scale the resources accordingly.
+A similar set of trials were completed for 2 concurrent users where the result was a unanimous `PASS`, all response times were < 800 ms. This type of performance is consistent with what one may expect from a relatively small marketing site.
+Where it is unlikely traffic will spike to an average of 20 concurrent users, deviating so far from average at a given instant, before there is an opportunity to scale the resources accordingly (avoiding over provisioning).

 For the full Gatling output, clone the repository and navigate to `./target/gatling/landingsimulation-20210203144013933/index.html` which should open the report in your